Stensved

-Stensved is a town, with a population of 1,585 (1.
-January 2022), situated on the southern Zealand (Region Sjælland), in Denmark.
-It is a satellite town to Vordingborg.
-The town is a part of Vordingborg Municipality.
-Stensved was inhabited already in the Iron Age, which stretched from 1200 BC to 1 BC.
+Stensved is a satellite town to Vordingborg with a population of 1,522 (1.
+January 2025).
+It is located 10 km east of Vordingborg on southern Zealand in Vordingborg Municipality, Region Zealand in Denmark.

+The area what is now Stensved was inhabited already in the Iron Age, which stretched from 500 BC to 500 AD in Denmark.

 Community

 Kulsbjerg Skole, is a middleschool located in Stensved, which is named after the peak "Kulsbjerg", situated 5 km northeast from Stensved.
 Kulsbjerg is the highest point of the southern Zealand, reaching up 107m.

-Stores

-Even though Stensved is a small town, a lot of stores are able to survive in the small community.

-There are both a Netto and a Rema 1000 in Stensved.

-There are 2 pizzerias, Siesta & Stensved Pizza and Grill.

-There are two barbers, Salon Engelhardt & Frisør Stuen.

-There is butcher and several autoshops as well.